shea08/shea08.github.io/james1.md

 James:

-> a servant of God and of the Lord Jesus Christ, To the twelve tribes in the Dispersion: Greetings. :one: :two:
+> a servant of God and of the Lord Jesus Christ, To the twelve (1️⃣2️⃣) tribes in the Dispersion: Greetings.

 * * *
 # Trials